ralphje/imagemounter/docs/commandline.rst

 .. cmdoption:: --detection <method>
                -d <method>

    Specifies the volume detection method.
-Available options are `pytsk3`, `mmls` and `auto`, which is the default.
+Available options are `pytsk3`, `mmls`, `parted` and `auto`, which is the default.
 Though `pytsk3` and `mmls` should in principle deliver identical results, `pytsk3` can be considered more reliable as this uses the C API of The Sleuth Kit (TSK).
 However, it also requires :mod:`pytsk3` to be installed, which is not possible with Py3K.

 .. cmdoption:: --vstype <type>